 If this sandbox — “ripperbox” — were a hearty meal, the meat would be in the Player’s Guide, the potatoes would be in the Game Master’s Guide, and the gravy would be in Frightful Expeditions.

 All three books are gorgeous: full-color, great artwork, clean layout and design, lovely graphic novel format, and available in hardcover (limited) and softcover (unlimited).
-Like most SW settings, the core rules are also needed to play.
+Like most SW settings, the core rules (paid link) are also needed to play.

 I’ve played two city-based, sandbox, supernatural horror campaigns in the past few years: